 - You’re working with a book packager and have only developed a sample before going on submission

 If you haven’t had this experience once or several times before trying to approach agents or editors, you most likely will not have all the skills necessary to get edited and published.
 So plug away and finish.
-Besides, a strong, complete manuscript is a much more convincing sales piece than just a partial that could potentially fall apart in the execution.
-Having a full manuscript works to your best advantage and is a huge learning experience.
+(Check out my post on how to finish a novel if you need some inspiration.)
+Besides, a strong, finished book is a much more convincing sales piece than just a partial that could potentially fall apart in the execution.
+When you’re sending a manuscript query letter, having a complete project works to your best advantage and is a huge learning experience.